hsadok/tvm-simbricks/apps/cpp_rtvm/README.md

 ### Compile the model

 Compilation step generates TVM compiler output artifacts which need to be taken to target device for deployment.
-These artifacts is a compressed archive with kernel shared lib, json with graph description and params binary.
+These artifacts are a compressed archive with kernel shared lib, json with graph description and params binary.

 Below command will generate the same